UCL-ARC/Mutein/Pipelines/foldx/dev_todo.md

 - Get python actions for continuous integration working
 - Get a so called "empty" run that can work in CI (foldx won't work I assume???)
 - Make the code and comments and variables up to rsdg standard
-- Anaytics - establish agreement or what the future action is on the number differences as per above
 - FOR CI - add a final test to add asserts for changed data (waiting to be happy with data#1)
 ---------------------------------------------------------------------------
 #### discuss todo list
-- Splits and different numbers decision (for now and for later analysis)
+- Anaytics - establish agreement or what the future action is on the number differences as per above
 ---------------------------------------------------------------------------
 ### In progress
 - Make the batch dependency, script names and times (everything for qsub) configurable from file not hard coded